Decorators and forwarding, call/apply

 console.log(eric.getFullName()); // method call returns Full Name: Eric Wilson

-Can you explain the function and syntax of the function apply() method?
+Can you explain the function of the apply() method?

 View Answer: